Byson94/AetherLexLib_JS/README.md

 </html>
 ```

-An example on how to use the engine can be found on ["/examples" folder](https://github.com/Byson94/AetherLexLib_JS/tree/main/examples), you can test it here: [AetherLexLib AI Chatbot](https://byson94.github.io/AetherLexLib_JS/examples/)
+An example on how to use the engine can be found on ["examples" folder](https://github.com/Byson94/AetherLexLib_JS/tree/main/examples), you can test it here: [AetherLexLib AI Chatbot](https://byson94.github.io/AetherLexLib_JS/examples/)

 ## Credits
 - This chatbot library uses the ["Fuse"](https://github.com/krisk/Fuse/tree/v7.0.0) library which is licensed under ["Apache 2.0"](https://www.apache.org/licenses/LICENSE-2.0.html)